 The annual budget serves as the foundation for the Agency's financial planning and control.
 Annual appropriated budgets are adopted for the general and debt service funds.
 The Agency is required to submit requests for appropriation to the City of Las Vegas Finance Department on or before the first Tuesday in February each year for an Agency budget to be effective the following July 1.
 These requests are used as the starting point for developing a proposed budget.
 The tentative budget is submitted to the Department of Taxation by April 15.
 A public hearing is required on the third Tuesday of May and the final budget must be adopted by the Agency Board and filed with the Department of Taxation by June 1.
 The appropriated budget is prepared by fund, function (e.g., economic development) and department.
 The Agency Board may amend or augment the annual budget following the public hearing.
-Budget-to-actual comparisons are provided in this report to the Nevada Department of Taxation for each governmental fund for which an appropriated annual budget has been adopted are presented on page 22 in the Basic Financial Statements and page 36 of the Other Supplementary Information.
+Budget-to-actual comparisons are provided in this report to the Nevada Department of Taxation for each governmental fund for which an appropriated annual budget has been adopted are presented on page 22 in the Basic Financial Statements and page 37 of the Other Supplementary Information.

 Local Economy and Economic Factors.
-Las Vegas' local unemployment rate is 5.1 percent as of August 2018.
-Furthermore, according to Kiplinger, in 2018 Nevada ranked 3rd in the nation for the fastest rate of job growth.
+Las Vegas' local unemployment rate is 4.9 percent as of July 2019, down from 5.1 percent in July 2018.
+Furthermore, according to the state Department of Employment, Training and Rehabilitation, Nevada has been the fastest job growth state in the nation for the past 10 consecutive months.

-Statistics from Las Vegas Convention and Visitors Authority indicate a visitor count of 42.2 million in 2017 which is a decrease of 1.7 percent or 700,000 visitors compared to 2016.
+Statistics from Las Vegas Convention and Visitors Authority indicate a visitor count of 42.1 million in 2018 which is a decrease of 0.2 percent or 100,000 visitors compared to 2017.

-Two downtown hotel-casino towers along Fremont Street are planned to be under construction in fiscal year 2019.
-To date, almost 70 percent of downtown's hotel-casinos have undergone major refurbishments or renovation and rebranding.
+This past fiscal year, Circa Resort & Casino, a new 44 story, 777 room hotel being built by Derek Stevens, broke ground and is slated to be completed by December 2020.
+Two additional downtown hotel-casino towers along Fremont Street are planned to be under construction in fiscal year 2020.
+To date, almost 70.0 percent of downtown's hotel-casinos have undergone major refurbishments or renovation and rebranding.
 If more minor improvements are taken into account, virtually all downtown hotel-casinos have undergone upgrades within the last few years.

-As of third quarter 2018, the city's commercial space inventory reported a 16 percent vacancy rate compared to 17.7 percent valley-wide.
-This difference was due primarily to new construction along the 215 beltway which benefits from lower land costs and available surface parking.
-Retail markets in the city are reporting a vacancy rate of 7.1 percent with affordable space options; positive absorption is being realized in most of the city's wards.
-The industrial market has seen the greatest leasing activity with a valley-wide vacancy rate of 6.7 percent creating demand for an additional estimated four million square feet of new industrial space.
+As of second quarter 2019, the city's office space inventory reported a 14.0 percent vacancy rate, down from 15.5 percent from the year prior compared to 15.4 percent valley-wide.
+As of the second quarter of 2019, retail markets in the city are reporting a vacancy rate of 7.0 percent, which is a decrease from 8.1 percent from the prior year; positive absorption is being realized in most of the city's wards.
+The industrial market has seen the greatest leasing activity with a valley-wide vacancy rate of 6.6 percent creating demand for an additional estimated four million square feet of new industrial space.

-The city's population currently is estimated at 648,224 and is trending upward over 2017 by 1.3 percent.
+The City's population currently is estimated at 644,113 and is trending upward over 2018 by 1.8 percent.
 In addition, according to Forbes, Las Vegas is the sixth-fastest growing metropolitan area in the country.
-The entire Las Vegas valley currently houses close to 2.2 million residents.
+The entire Las Vegas valley currently houses close to 2.25 million residents.